-ISO 27018 is an emerging international standard for privacy and data protection that applies to cloud service providers like Dropbox that process personal information on behalf of their customers.
-This certification demonstrates our commitment to privacy and data protection practices and provides a basis for which our customers can address common regulatory and contractual requirements or questions.
+ISO 27018 is an emerging international standard for privacy and data protection that applies to cloud service providers like Dropbox who process personal information on behalf of their customers and provides a basis for which customers can address common regulatory and contractual requirements or questions.
 View the Dropbox Business, Enterprise, and Education ISO 27018 certificate.

-Our Service Organization Controls 2 (SOC 2) report provides customers with a detailed level of controls-based assurance and covers the Security, Confidentiality, Processing Integrity, and Availability Trust Service Principles.
-The 140-page audit report includes a detailed description of our processes and over 100 controls we have in place to protect your data.
-In addition to including our independent third-party auditor’s opinion on the effective design and operation of our controls, the report also describes the auditor’s test procedures and results for each control.
+The SOC 2 report provides customers with a detailed level of controls-based assurance, covering all five Trust Service Principles of Security, Confidentiality, Processing Integrity, Availability, and Privacy (TSP Section 100).
+The SOC 2 report includes a detailed description of Dropbox’s processes and the more than 100 controls in place to protect your stuff.
+In addition to our independent third-party auditor’s opinion on the effective design and operation of our controls, the report includes the auditor’s test procedures and results for each control.
 The SOC 2 examination for Dropbox Business, Enterprise, and Education is available upon request through the sales team or the account management team.

-Our Service Organization Controls 1 (SOC 1) report provides specific assurances to customers who determine that Dropbox Business is a key element of their internal controls over financial reporting (ICFR) program.
-These specific assurances are primarily used for customers’ Sarbanes-Oxley (SOX) compliance.
-The independent third-party audit for this report is conducted in accordance with the Statement on Standards for Attestation Engagements No. 16 (SSAE 16) and the International Standards for Assurance Engagements No. 3402 (ISAE 3402).
+The SOC 1 report provides specific assurances for customers who determine that Dropbox Business, Enterprise, or Education is a key element of their internal controls over financial reporting (ICFR) program.
+These specific assurances are primarily used for our customers’ Sarbanes-Oxley (SOX) compliance.
+The independent third-party audit is conducted in accordance with the Statement on Standards for Attestation Engagements No. 16 (SSAE 16) and the International Standard on Assurance Engagements No. 3402 (ISAE 3402).
 These standards have replaced the deprecated Statement on Auditing Standards No. 70 (SAS 70).
 The SOC 1 examination for Dropbox Business, Enterprise, and Education is available upon request through the sales team or the account management team.

-Dropbox Business allows customers to use the services in compliance with the vendor obligations imposed by the US Family Education Rights and Privacy Act (FERPA).
-Educational institutions with students under the age of 13 can also use Dropbox Business consistent with the Children’s Online Privacy Protection Act (COPPA), provided that they agree to specific contractual provisions requiring the institution to obtain parental consent regarding the use of our services.
+Dropbox Business, Enterprise, and Education allows customers to use the services in compliance with the vendor obligations imposed by the US Family Education Rights and Privacy Act (FERPA).
+Educational institutions with students under the age of 13 can also use Dropbox Business, Enterprise, or Education consistent with the Children’s Online Privacy Protection Act (COPPA), provided that they agree to specific contractual provisions requiring the institution to obtain parental consent regarding the use of our services.

 Dropbox Business is now listed in the United Kingdom (UK) Digital Marketplace for government cloud services procurement.
 See our listing here.

 Dropbox will sign business associate agreements (BAAs) with Dropbox Business, Enterprise, or Education customers who require them in order to comply with the Health Insurance Portability and Accountability Act (HIPAA) and the Health Information Technology for Economic and Clinical Health Act (HITECH).
-Please see our “Getting Started with HIPAA” guide and Help Center article for more detailed information.
+Please see our “Getting started with HIPAA” guide and help center article for more detailed information.

-Dropbox makes available a third-party assurance report evaluating our controls for the HIPAA/HITECH Security, Privacy, and Breach Notification rules, as well as a mapping of our internal practices and recommendations for customers who are looking to meet the HIPAA/HITECH Security and Privacy Rule requirements with Dropbox Business.
+Dropbox makes available a third-party assurance report evaluating our controls for the HIPAA/HITECH Security, Privacy, and Breach Notification rules, as well as a mapping of our internal practices and recommendations for customers who are looking to meet the HIPAA/HITECH Security and Privacy rule requirements with Dropbox Business, Enterprise, and Education.

-Customers interested in requesting these documents or signing a Business Associate Agreement with Dropbox Business can reach out to their account management team or contact our sales team.
-If you’re a current Dropbox Business team admin, you can sign a BAA electronically from the Account page in the Admin Console.
+Customers interested in requesting these documents can reach out to the account management team or sales team.
+If you’re currently a Dropbox Business, Enterprise, and Education team admin, you can sign a BAA electronically from the Account page in the Admin Console.

 Dropbox is a Payment Card Industry Data Security Standard (PCI DSS) compliant merchant.
-However, Dropbox Business is not meant to process or store card holder data or transactions.
-Dropbox provides customers with a PCI Attestation of Compliance (AoC) regarding our merchant status, available upon request through the sales team or the account management team.
+However, Dropbox Business, Enterprise, and Education are not meant to process or store credit card transactions.
+The PCI Attestation of Compliance (AoC) for our merchant status is available upon request through the sales team or the account management team.